 Let our colourful and knowledgeable historical interpreters guide you through Barkerville’s rich history through storytelling, activities, interactive lessons, theatrical performances, gold panning, stagecoach rides and more!

-Absorb an in-depth understanding of the gold rush history, Barkerville, and the colourful characters of years past by attending one of our entertaining town tours.
-Daily tours are hosted by Barkerville’s historical interpreters.
-Tours begin at the Visitors’ Reception Centre and last approximately 60 minutes.
+Absorb an in-depth understanding of the gold rush history, Barkerville, and the colourful characters of years past by attending one of our enlightening and entertaining town tours, hosted by Barkerville’s historical interpreters.
+The tour is highly recommended for first-time visitors.
+Tours begin at in front of the Pavilion building and last approximately 70 minutes.

 Intro to Edwardian Underwear

 Meet Reverend Reynard at the Anglican Church and journey on a 1 km walking tour to Barkerville’s original cemetery; the final resting place of Barkerville’s famous (and not-so-famous) residents and one of the most interesting historic cemeteries in British Columbia.

 Experience school like it was when Barkerville was thriving.
 All are welcome to attend this authentic classroom session.
 Line up at the schoolhouse doors when you hear the school teacher ringing the bell.
 Don’t be late, and kindly remove your hats before entering.